Renewing your spirit one bite at a time

 Make the wet mixture & combine

-• In a separate bowl mix together the sourdough discard, pumpkin puree, buttermilk (or milk/cream), and vanilla extract.
+• In a separate bowl mix together the sourdough discard, pumpkin puree, heavy cream, and vanilla extract.

 Shape the sourdough pumpkin scones